From time to time, I noted that my ROG G752VT heated horribly in this point (above the right-bottom angle):

 You will need some minutes to keep the situation to the normality.

-I am trying to install the lastest Realtek audio drivers with the latest Asus Sonic Suite available (v2.4.13).
+I installed the latest Realtek audio drivers with the latest Asus Sonic Suite available (v2.4.13).

-I disabled both Sonic Studio and Perfect Voice but the switch in the lower right configuration window corner.
+I disabled both Sonic Studio and Perfect Voice by the switch in the lower right configuration window corner.

 This seemed to reduced the issue regularity.

 Lately I also discovered that some of the system drivers were not updated.

 From your desktop: